Foreign Bank Account Compliance IRS Form 8938

 In addition to being subject to the penalties described above, failure to file Form 8938 prevents the statute of limitations from starting on the related income tax return.
 Normally the statute of limitations is three years from the date the return is filed, but if the Form 8938 is not filed with the taxpayer's income tax return, the statute of limitations will not begin to run until the Form 8938 is filed.
 This failure could result in additional income tax assessments and penalties unrelated to the foreign financial asset reporting rules.

-If you have questions about foreign asset reporting or other U.S. international tax matters, contact tax attorney Andrew Steiger at Steiger Tax Law to discuss your tax questions.
+If you have questions about foreign asset reporting using Form 8938 or FBAR, or other U.S. international tax matters, contact IRS tax attorney Andrew Steiger at Steiger Tax Law to discuss your tax questions.
 He can assist you in preparing your tax return and satisfying your IRS tax compliance obligations.